Integrability of Kepler Billiards at Zero-Energy

 \section{Abstract}

-We show that if a Kepler billiard in the plane defined inside a smooth closed connected simple curve intersecting all focused parabola at at most two points is integrable at its zero-energy, then the system is defined actually inside an ellipse with the Kepler center occupying one of the foci.
+We consider a Kepler billiard with zero-energy in the plane defined inside a smooth closed connected simple curve which intersects all focused parabola at at most two points. {We show that} if has an invariant curve consisting of $2$-periodic orbits and there exists a $C^{1}$-first integral with non-vanishing gradient in the region between the invariant curve and the boundary curve, then the system is defined actually inside an ellipse with the Kepler center occupying one of the foci.
 This statement is obtained as a simple ``translation'' of the theorem of Bialy-Mironov \cite{BM} with Levi-Civita transformation.

 A Kepler billiard in the plane is the combination of a Kepler problem together with a piecewise-smooth curve, called the wall in the plane.
 The moving particle moves under the attraction of the Kepler center and gets reflected elastically when meeting the wall.